 The Physical Activity Guidelines for Americans recommends getting at least 150 to 300 minutes of moderate-intensity cardio exercise each week.
 Moderate-intensity exercise is defined as 50 to 65 percent of your maximum heart rate.

-The American College of Sports Medicine recommends getting at least 150 minutes of moderate-intensity cardiovascular exercise each week.
-Moderate intensity exercise is defined as 50 to 65 percent of maximum, and ACSM's recommendations are the most basic requirements to elicit changes in sedentary individuals.
+The Guideline's recommendations are the most basic requirements to elicit changes in sedentary individuals.
 Workload and intensity should be progressively and periodically modified with gains in overall wellness.

-One pound of fat is equal to 3,500 calories.
-To lose 1 lb., there needs to be a negative calorie balance over time.
+One pound of fat is equal to 3,500 calories according to Mayo Clinic.
+To lose one pound, there needs to be a negative calorie balance over time.
 Negative calorie balance is achieved through diet, exercise, or most effectively, both.
-If you want to lose 1lb. of fat per week, you need to have a daily negative calorie balance of 500.
-To accomplish this, you need to decrease your recommended caloric intake by 500 calories, exercise that equals 500 calories, or use a combination of both by exercising to the equivalent of 250, and decreasing caloric intake by 250.
+If you want to lose one pound of fat per week, you need to have a daily negative calorie balance of 500.
+To accomplish this, you need to decrease your recommended caloric intake by 500 calories, exercise that burns 500 calories, or use a combination of both by exercising to the equivalent of 250, and decreasing caloric intake by 250.

 20 Minutes a Day